RyanMontville/buzz-note-v1/README.md

 ## V 0.3.2
 -The app now calls the current weather temperature and weather condition for my parents house from the Accuweather API.

+## V 0.5
+I have created a React.js app working towards the finished project.

+## v 1.0
+The React app is now fully functional.
+-You are now able to start a new inspection, record all the frames, then record the overall observations.
+-You can view past inspections, add/updates notes
+-You can search past inspections
+-Things to work out: the weather api I was using has reached its max limit, so I need to find a different api or have the user manually input the weather.
+Updating the notes adds quotation marks around the string and if you update it, it then treats the quotes as escape characters and it get worse every update.